 Saying goodbye to endless weeding is a major perk of raised bed gardening.
 The elevated design creates a physical barrier that helps keep out weeds and common pests like slugs and snails.
 This contained environment also makes it much easier to spot and handle any issues that do pop up.
 If you’re dealing with larger critters like rabbits or deer, you can easily add a protective cover or fence.
 Frame It All even offers Animal Barrier Gardens designed specifically to keep your harvest safe.
 This setup allows you to rely on natural solutions instead of reaching for chemical sprays.

-Extend Your Growing Season
+Simple Ways to Extend Your Growing Season

 Wish you could garden for a few more weeks each year?
 With a raised bed, you can.
 The soil in an elevated bed warms up faster in the spring than the ground does, so you can start planting earlier.
 The improved drainage and aeration also create healthier, stronger root systems, making your plants more resilient to unexpected temperature dips.
 When a late spring or early fall frost is in the forecast, it’s simple to cover your bed with a frost blanket or build a temporary cold frame.
 These easy steps can give you several extra weeks of fresh harvests.